In Wooden Toys We Trust

 Made in Minnesota

-Smiling Tree Toys is a purpose-driven brand for families who love — and love protecting — the earth.
+Smiling Tree Toys (available on Etsy & Amazon) is a purpose-driven brand for families who love — and love protecting — the earth.

 They offer an all-natural range of keepsake wooden toys with an organic wood finish.
 What’s really special is they will etch a name into the surface of the wood, making it a perfect keepsake for years to come.